Job and the Great Pyramid

 God continues: “Whereupon were the foundations [of the Earth] thereof fastened?
 Or who laid the corner-stone thereof, When the morning stars sang together, And all the sons of God shouted for joy?”
 (Job 38:6-7).

-Pyramids Aren’t Mentioned in the Bible—Are They?
+Pyramids Aren’t Mentioned in the Bible—Right?

 In his aforementioned article, Dr. Hoeh credited our namesake, Herbert Armstrong, for highlighting this potential link between Job and the construction of the Great Pyramid.
 Mr. Armstrong (who himself visited the pyramid a number of times) expounded on the above scripture, Job 38:7, in one of his early radio broadcasts on the subject of Job—particularly as it relates to the Great Pyramid’s capstone (or, pyramidion).
 “One point about [pyramids] that is most interesting, is this: It’s the only type of building, that I know of, the only building that I’ve ever heard of on Earth, where the cornerstone is the top stone, and is laid last.”
 He continued: